kochavalabs/full-contract-example/README.md

 ## Install The Mazzaroth CLI

-To deploy your built contract to a Mazzaroth node, we will use a the mazzaroth cli.
+Deploying your built contract to a Mazzaroth node will require the mazzaroth cli.
 You can install the Mazzaroth-CLI with npm.

 ```bash